janpio/cordova-release-tools/README.md

 ## `cort version:undev`

-Removes the -dev suffix from version strings
+Removes the -dev suffix from version strings in all relevant files

 ```
 USAGE